rbdannenberg/arco/doc/design.md

 free the ID by sending a message to `/arco/free` to delete the object.

-In Serpent, I have created shadow classes and objects for unit generators, so the entire unit generator graph in Arco is mirrored in the client side control program.
-The client works at this level of abstraction and there are no direct messages to Arco.
-Languages with garbage collectors that call "cleanup code" when objects are freed could store Arco IDs directly in the shadow object and free the ID when the shadow object is freed.
+In Serpent and Python, I have created shadow classes and objects for unit generators, so the entire unit generator graph in Arco is mirrored in the client side control program.
+The client works at this level of abstraction and there are no direct messages from application code above the Ugen shadow classes to Arco.
+Languages with garbage collectors (including Python) that call "cleanup code" when objects are freed could store Arco IDs directly in the shadow object and free the ID when the shadow object is freed.

-Serpent does not have "cleanup" methods the run when objects are freed, so Serpent was extended to make ID a built-in object known to the runtime system and garbage collector as an external object.
+Serpent does not have "cleanup" methods that run when objects are freed, so Serpent was extended to make ID a built-in object known to the runtime system and garbage collector as an external object.
 See "Unit Generator References in Serpent" below for details.